mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 	 [-1, 2, 3, 4]

 In programming speak, data-types that can be changed in place are called *mutable*.
-Lists are mutable, but some   data types in Sage are not.
+Lists are mutable, but some   data types in SageMath are not.

 .. index:: list; append, append

 To add an element to the end of a list, we use the :meth:`.append` method. ::

 	 sage: L = [1,2,3]
 	 sage: L.append(4)
 	 sage: L
 	 [1, 2, 3, 4]

 .. index:: list; extend, extend

 Similarly, we may use the :meth:`.extend` method to concatenate lists, that is, to *append* a list to the end of another list. ::